Setanta Berlin GAA

-Setanta Berlin GAA is a GAA club in Berlin, Germany which caters for all youth ages and adults.
+Setanta Berlin GAA is a GAA club in Berlin, Germany which caters for both youths and adults.
 The club plays hurling and camogie at BSC Eintracht / Südring, Clubheim Willi Boos in Kreuzberg.
-The club competes in Gaelic games in the European Championship.
+The club, which was founded in 2015, competes in Gaelic games in the European Championship.

-History

-Setanta Berlin was founded in 2014.

 Honours

 In 2019, four German-born Setanta players represented Europe Rovers / Germany in camogie and hurling in the 2019 World Championships in Waterford.